A brief history and overview of the University's governance arrangements

 4.14.
 A copy of the agenda for Council is posted on the University Intranet on Friday before each Council meeting (with adjustments for meetings held other than on a Monday).
 A copy of the non-confidential minutes of Council is posted on the Council intranet pages after the minutes have been approved at the subsequent Council meeting.
 Council has agreed that non-confidential papers will be posted on the Council intranet pages within a week of the meeting to which they refer.

 5.1.
-The Education Committee, the General Purposes Committee (GPC), the Personnel Committee, the Planning and Resource Allocation Committee (PRAC), and the Research and Innovation Committee are responsible under Council for the matters that Council delegates to them by Regulation or otherwise (the Regulations governing all of these bodies, and those below, are on the University's website).
+The Education Committee, the General Purposes Committee (GPC), the People Committee, the Planning and Resource Allocation Committee (PRAC), and the Research and Innovation Committee are responsible under Council for the matters that Council delegates to them by Regulation or otherwise (the Regulations governing all of these bodies, and those below, are on the University's website).
 Their role is generally one of review, oversight, co-ordination, monitoring and planning although they do have certain decision-making powers as set out in the Regulations.
 The committees consider reports, including from the divisions, and where appropriate make recommendations to Council.

 5.3.
 Council has an Audit and Scrutiny Committee, a Finance Committee, a Nominations Committee, a Committee to Review the Salaries of Senior University Officers (which is the equivalent of a remuneration committee) and an Investment Committee.
 The committees of Council which each meet several times each term and report regularly to Council are the Education Committee, GPC, the Personnel Committee, PRAC, and the Research Committee.
 In addition to these committees, there are other standing committees, and ad hoc committees may also be set up from time to time.